jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 rpkiAspas?autnum=YYYY

 YYYY is an autonomous system number representing the "autnum" property of an ASPA, as described in (#aspa_object_class).
-The following URL would be used to find information for an ASPA with autonomous system number 65536:
+The following URL would be used to find information for ASPAs with autonomous system number 65536:

 ```
 https://example.net/rdap/rpkiAspas?autnum=65536